camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/01-process-engine-bootstrapping.html.md

 ## Bootstrap a Process Engine using Java API

-You can configure the process engine programatically by creating the right ProcessEngineConfiguration object or use some pre-defined one:
+You can configure the process engine programmatically by creating the right ProcessEngineConfiguration object or use some pre-defined one:

 ```java
 ProcessEngineConfiguration.createStandaloneProcessEngineConfiguration();